bilalmkhan/bilalmkhan.github.io/about-me.md

 Hi, my name is Bilal.
 I am a Google Cloud Certified Professional Data Engineer.
 I have more than three years of industry experience working in data analytics.
 I live in Toronto, Ontario.

 Most recently, I was a Data Science Fellow at the [Insight Data Science Fellowship Program](https://insightfellows.com/data-science).
 Prior to moving to Canada, I worked as a Data Scientist at Microsoft in Seattle.
-While in Seattle, I was also a part-time adjunct college instructor teaching the course 'Programming for Machine Learning' at [Bellevue College](https://www.bellevuecollege.edu/).

 I have a graduate degree in quantitative economics.
 I have taught mathematical economics at [LUMS](https://www.lums.edu.pk/) and  probability and game theory at the [Johns Hopkins Center for Talented Youth](https://cty.jhu.edu/).